vedph/mqdq_mqutil/doc/ck-export-app.md

 </app>
 ```

-The corresponding entry in B is:
+The corresponding entry in B is totally equivalent, even if not literally equal:

 ```xml
 <!--apparatus fr.net.fusisoft.apparatus:margin (2 in 643b0135-0aec-4ff5-b4a8-4e0990a8fc52)-->